10.2 Administration and governance of youth work

 BMFSFJ is also responsible for delivering the federal government's Child and Youth Report (Kinder- und Jugendbericht) each parliamentary term, which looks at the current situation of children and young people and the child and youth services offered.
 The report is written by an expert commission and rounds up empirical data, discussions and expert political opinions on alternating areas of focus.
 Past reports (e.g. 2006, 2012 and 2017) have consistently devoted considerable attention to youth work.

 Most open child and youth facilities (e.g. youth clubs) are run by non-statutory youth providers.
 Organisations active in associational youth work (see “General context”) are also classed as non-statutory youth services organisations.
 Although most youth work activities are state financed, these non-statutory organisations and associations do not fulfil a formal legal mandate nor do they see themselves as agencies responsible for implementing government policy.
 Rather, they work as independent and equal proponents of social policy alongside the state.
-The structure of the welfare state and thus of youth work is thus in equal measure the result of government policy and the influence of organisations and associations on the side of the non-statutory organisations and associations active in the field of youth work.
+The structure of the welfare state and thus of youth work is in equal measure the result of government policy and the influence of organisations and associations on the side of the non-statutory organisations and associations active in the field of youth work.

 Youth associations in particular often have a vertical structure that extends beyond their involvement with associations and organisations.
 This can take the form of alliances between specific associations at a state and national level, e.g. rural youth Hesse (Hessische Landjugend) or rural youth Germany (Deutsche Landjugend).
 Alongside these are the youth councils (Jugendringe), which are voluntary alliances of various youth associations and organisations at a local authority, state and national level (Deutscher Bundesjugendring, DBJR).
 These structures also serve, on the one hand, to evolve the field of youth work internally on the basis of expert input and support and, on the other, to represent the interests of youth associations and young people externally.
 Along the same lines, alliances exist between the providers of open youth work facilities at state level, such as the “open doors” association of North Rhine-Westphalia (Arbeitsgemeinschaft Offene Türen Nordrhein-Westfalen, AGOT NRW), or at national level, such as the federal association of open youth work (Bundesarbeitsgemeinschaft Offene Kinder- und Jugendeinrichtungen e.
 V., BAG OKJE).

 In 2018, the federal government set up an inter-ministerial working group for youth (“IMA Jugend”) headed by BMFSFJ to coordinate implementation of the federal government's Youth Strategy (Jugendstrategie der Bundesregierung) and cooperation between various government departments.
 Other established forms of cooperation also exist between the federal states' education culture and youth ministries on the adoption of youth work-related positions, for instance a broad understanding of education with youth work as an integral component.
 To a certain extent, the youth services committees replicate this cooperative structure at the state level and the local level.
-The committees discuss matters relating to child and youth services as a whole.
+The committees discuss matters related to child and youth services as a whole.
 As such, they bring youth work into contact with other areas of child and youth services (see “General context”).
 Further, the committees are supported in an advisory capacity by representatives of other systems, e.g. the education system or the police, with whom the committees cooperate.

 The overarching organisational and associational structures into which open youth work facilities are integrated or the adult organisations to which the youth associations or youth chapters belong can also be seen as cooperative structures.
 For example, the youth chapter of an association (e.g. a heritage society, the fire brigade, or a sports club) cooperates with its adult counterpart(s) and thus with organisations outside the field of youth work.